-Tamarisk Grove is the first developed camping area you’ll encounter (GPS: 33.138502, -116.375072) as you head into Anza-Borrego from the mountain town of Julian on Route 78.
+This the first developed camping area you’ll encounter (GPS: 33.138502, -116.375072) as you head into Anza-Borrego from the mountain town of Julian on Route 78.

 The campground is located at the split of the 78 (which heads east towards the town of Ocotillo Wells) and S3 (which winds northeast over Yaqui Pass towards Borrego Springs).

 If you’re looking to step it up from a tent, Tamarisk Grove offers 11 rustic cabins for rent, as well as tent and RV camping.
 Camping is available from October 1 to May 20, and reservations are accepted from October 1 – April 30.
 During the summer, the desert is incredibly hot, and few people camp.

-The campground’s amenities include coin-operated showers, non-potable water (don’t drink it), and flush toilets.
-Each site has a picnic table with a shade ramada.
+The campground’s amenities include coin-operated showers, non-potable water (don’t drink it), flush toilets.
+Each site has a picnic table with a shade ramada, as well as a fire pit with a metal grill.
 You can buy water and other limited supplies at a small store and visitor center run by the campground hosts.

 The trailheads for Yaqui Well Trail and Cactus Loop Trail, two quick hikes, are just across Highway S3 to the north of the campground.
 The trailhead for Bill Kenyon Trail, a longer loop trail, is two miles northeast on Yaqui Pass Road (GPS: 33.148143, -116.348653).

 The campground is named for the Tamarisk trees, Middle East imports that provide rare shade in the desert.
 The campground was originally a